 Do Cats Have Blurry Vision?

-Have you ever seen your cat just a few houses away and called, yet received no response?
-The vision fields and clarity differences are likely the reason.
-While you can see your cat, there is a high chance they can’t see you.
-Keep the “beyond 20 feet” rule in mind when calling your cat.
+Have you ever seen your cat just a few houses away and called for it, yet received no response?
+The vision fields and clarity differences are likely to be the explanation.
+While you can see your cat, there is a high chance that they can’t see you.
+So, keep the 20 feet rule in mind when calling your cat.

 What Colors are Cats Attracted to the Most?